-About the weirdest thing I saw at Interbike was this full carbon step-thru frame…with fender, rack and disc brake mounts.
-Of course it was at one of those dozen or more booths occupied by generically-named Asian factories.
+About the weirdest thing I saw at Interbike was this full carbon step-thru frame…with the fender, rack, and disc brake mounts.
+Of course, it was at one of those dozen or more booths occupied by generically-named Asian factories.
 Coming to an eBay near you soon!

 Is this good or bad?
 For most companies, it’s just the way it’s done if you want to sell carbon fibre.
 The consumer market has spoken, and they want affordable carbon.
 For all the interest in steel, people buy carbon more than ever and don’t seem to care that much where it was made.